kmizes/DLS-paper/Data/data_readme.md

 ## Kinematic data (Fig 6, Fig 7)

 Kinematic data is preprocessed and aligned to behavioral data.
-For raw data across all recorded trials, please contact corresponding author.
+Only trials in CUE and WM that match the automatic sequence are selected.
+For raw data across all recorded trials and different sequences, please contact corresponding author.

 ## Ephys Data (Fig 4, Fig 5)